hyiij/intelligent_inventories/README.txt

 *** Sample Email Setup:
 1. In the "sample_emails" folder in the repo, open the sample emails and follow the instructions inside of the files.
    1a.
-Using sample emails is optional.
+Note: Using sample emails is optional.
 Please be aware that this app does
        not support HTML or large emails and your results may vary if you use emails other than the sample emails provided.